Areas of Specialization

 - Three letters of recommendation, ideally from employer(s) and those well acquainted with your work and proposed course of study that address your professional experience and address your capacity to complete advanced independent work.

-This material should be delivered to one of the faculty contacts below and should arrive by July 15, 2017, for full consideration.
+This material should be delivered to Dr. Michael Desmond, Director of Graduate Studies by April 1, 2018, for full consideration.

 Note the following: